Skip to main content

 How Do These Systems Interact under Pressure?

 When the HPA axis is activated for prolonged periods, the hormonal signals for survival begin to override the signals for vitality.
-The constant flood of from creates a powerful inhibitory effect on the HPG axis.
+The constant flood of cortisol from chronic stress creates a powerful inhibitory effect on the HPG axis.
 This is a physiological trade-off.

 Your body, perceiving a state of perpetual crisis, diverts resources away from long-term projects like building muscle and ensuring reproductive capability.
 It prioritizes immediate survival.
 The elevated cortisol directly dampens the release of GnRH from the hypothalamus.
 With less GnRH, the pituitary produces less LH.
 Less LH means the testes receive a weaker signal to produce testosterone.
 The result is a progressive decline in your foundational male hormone, driven by the unceasing demands of modern life.